-- # of and description of treatment machines - At the main campus, we have 3 Linear Accelerators (Varian TrueBeam machines), 1 Tomotherapy machine and a ViewRay treatment machine.
-Our East Clinic department has one linear accelerator (Varian TrueBeam), which is identical to those at the main campus.
+- # of and description of treatment machines - At the main campus, we have 3 Linear Accelerators (Varian TrueBeam machines) and a ViewRay treatment machine.
+Our East Park campus has three linear accelerators (Varian TrueBeam), which are identical to those at the main campus.
 All of our linear accelerators have comprehensive IGRT capabilities, respiratory gating, and surface tracking.
-We offer several special procedures, including Stereotactic Radiosurgery, Stereotactic Body Radiosurgery, Fractionated Stereotactic Radiation Therapy, Pulsed-Reduced Dose Rate Radiation Therapy, IMRT, IGRT (on Tomotherapy and using cone-beam CT), TBI and many different types of brachytherapy procedures.
-In summer of 2024, we will be opening a new department on the East side of Madison

-- (replacing the current East location) which will have 3 linear accelerators, a CT and MR scanner, and proton machines. - We have a Siemens wide-bore CT scanner for simulation.
-There is a portable CT scanner in the brachytherapy suite for those procedures. - A diagnostic MRI machine is also in the department and used for diagnostic and simulation procedures. - We use electronic charting for all aspects of clinic and treatment. - # of physicians, therapists, average # of patients treated per day - We have 12 physicians and 8 residents.
+We offer several special procedures, including Stereotactic Radiosurgery, Stereotactic Body Radiosurgery, Fractionated Stereotactic Radiation Therapy, Pulsed-Reduced Dose Rate Radiation Therapy, IMRT, IGRT, TBI and many different types of brachytherapy procedures. - We have a Siemens wide-bore CT scanner for simulation at both locations.
+There is a portable CT scanner in the brachytherapy suite for those procedures. - A diagnostic MRI machine is also in both facilities and are used for diagnostic and simulation procedures. - We use electronic charting for all aspects of clinic and treatment. - Proton therapy will be starting at East Park campus in 2025. - The two facilities are about 30 minutes apart.
+There is a shuttle that travels back and forth between the two centers, as well as a bus line. - Students are also able to rotate to the VA Medical Center, which is attached to the downtown hospital. - # of physicians, therapists, average # of patients treated per day - We have 19 physicians and 8 residents.
 Each of our physicians have their own specialties and many are considered experts in their fields.
 A lot of our patients are on clinical trials because of this.
-Our residents teach all of our cancer lectures and also help teach the students while they are in their dosimetry rotation.
-Everything we do has a teaching component to it. - We have 28 therapists.
-The therapists rotate every six months- year, so there is consistency amongst the staff members on the treatment machines from day to day. - We treat around 130 patients each day on the five machines.
-We treat patients from 7:30 6 each day, so we have an early and late shift of therapists. - Job for students' availability - As a UW System student, you are eligible for many student positions within UW Madison and elsewhere in the hospital.
+Our residents teach some our cancer lectures and also help teach the students while they are in their dosimetry rotation.
+Everything we do has a teaching component to it.

+- We have 39 therapists.
+The therapists rotate every 3-6 months, so there is consistency amongst the staff members on the treatment machines from day to day.
+Staff either work at the main campus or East Park. - We are a busy clinic with many patients and many different types of procedures. - Job for students' availability - As a UW System student, you are eligible for many student positions within UW Madison and elsewhere in the hospital.
 There is a website for these jobs, as well as others outside the system that students have used to find jobs in the past.
 It's a great service because most of the positions are flexible since they are looking for student help. - Type of learning environment - This is a large, teaching hospital.
 In addition to residents and radiation therapy students, we also have medical students, physics students and residents, and many more.
 Our philosophy is to jump right in and go!
 We let everyone go at their own pace but encourage students to do things as they are comfortable.
 But don't worry- the therapists are always right at your side and won't let you do anything wrong.
 In the beginning, we try to have labs on the machines.
 Once you are in the swing of things, we leave it up to you but encourage you to take an active role in the clinical process.

-Education Director: Amy Heath MS, RT(T)
+Education Director: Meghan Austin BS RT(R)(T)